-- How market developments and advances in technology are impacting the ways in which retail investors are obtaining advice (e.g., robo-advisers, fintech).
+- How to market developments and advances in technology are impacting the ways in which retail investors are obtaining advice (e.g., Robo-advisers, fintech).

 - Whether there is a trend in the provision of retail investment advice toward a fee-based advisory model and away from a commission-based brokerage model.

 - Efforts to comply with the Fiduciary Rule, which some retail investors and market participants have already started to implement, as well as their experiences.

 - The costs and benefits of having multiple standards of conduct for accounts subject to the DOL Rule and those that are not, as well as the existing differences between the standards of conduct.